FileCloud Public AMI (Amazon Machine Image) is currently available in Amazon AWS Marketplace.

 What if I'm not using Ubuntu?

-Apart from FileCloud AMI on Ubuntu 16.04, we have also pre-built AMIs (BYOL - Bring Your Own License) available on Windows Server 2016 and Windows Server 2012.
+Apart from FileCloud AMI on Ubuntu, we have also pre-built AMIs (BYOL - Bring Your Own License) available on supported versions of Windows Server.
 Please see the AWS marketplace links below,

 FileCloud Enterprise File Sharing and Sync (Windows Server 2016)